Can lonely Morty sift through the daydreams, sort friend from foe--or will he lose it all?

 Morty looked down.
 Nimue, the woman who brought down Merlin—or elevated him beyond the mortal realm, depending on whom you asked.
 He'd read about her in a book, a while back.
 Funny that she pronounced it in such a strange way, exactly how it sounded in his head.
 Funnier still, that Leah should make such an obscure reference, that she should even know of Nimue, let alone expect Morty to recognize the name.

 “Oh, thank you so much!”
 Marlena ran up and threw her arms around him, put her nose against his neck.
 “So glad you came.
 Don't have many friends I can count on.”

-Morty's eyes misted over.
-Marlena's touch momentarily quenched his troubles.
+As Marlena's touch momentarily quenched his troubles, Morty's eyes mised over.
 After a luxurious few seconds, Morty took her by the shoulder, and gently pushed her to the near edge of public space, from where her carefully-staged, adoring smile called him back.
 “What seems to be the matter?”

 “I left my key-card on my desk.
 Can't get in without it.
 I was hoping you brought yours.”

 "Oh," he sighed with relief.
 “I'll go get it for you.”